 Spiff participants are great at choosing their own incentives, so why not offer them a choice of awards?
 Getting them into the groove of things at the beginning will help the program run smoothly.

 What are Spiffs in Sales?

 A spiff is bonus money.
 When a salesperson reaches a certain plateau in sales, he or she is awarded “push money.”
-At the end of the campaign, the salesperson will turn in his or her sales receipts for validation, and cash in on the awards.
+At the end of the campaign, the salesperson can cash in on their rewards by turning in his or her sales receipts for validation.
 However, this type of spiff is not tax-free; it must be reported on a 1099-misc tax form when the annual amount exceeds the IRS limit for the calendar year.

 Regardless of which type of incentive program you choose, you must be prepared to put in the time or partner with a third-party incentive program company, like Incentive Insights, who will strategize, implement and manage the Spiff program.
 Some spiffs and spivs cost more than others, and they may require more time than you have, or are willing to give.
 Before you decide to offer a spiff or spiv program, be sure to seek a third-party expert, like Incentive Insights, so you know you are choosing the right one from the start.
 If you are not sure about the type of spiff your company needs, you can consult Incentive Insights to get a few ideas and start working with a third-party incentive program partner who can manage the program from start to finish.

 Contact Incentive Insights today to see what a SPIFF program can do for your company and sales teams!